melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 The main output files have the **.dcd** extension.
 We can see that things went well as the sizes of these files are identical as expected.

 If you have a lot of these files, it can be tedious to read them into VMD.
-Luckily we can run a script from this directory (you can do this on the cluster if you are running a Windows OS) to generate a list of this output to be read in by VMD.
+Luckily we can run a script from this directory (you can do this on the cluster if you are running Windows on your local computer) to generate a list of this output to be read in by VMD.
 Simply run:

 ```
 ./create_dcd_loader_script